collectiveaccess/ProvidenceDocs/_source/setup/setup.php.rst

 	define("__CA_USE_CLEAN_URLS__", 0);

-App Names for Multiple Collective Access Systems
+App Names for Multiple CollectiveAccess Systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If you are running more than one instance of CollectiveAccess on the same server make sure each instance has its own unique __CA_APP_NAME__ setting.  __CA_APP_NAME__ must include letters, numbers and underscores only - no spaces or punctuation!